 Although this process will be in effect for all students, there are specific students that need to meet different criteria for promotion.
 CSA will review all EC students' IEPs to determine if they should be promoted to the next grade level, the EC students who have sufficiently met their IEP goals will be promoted regardless of their achievement on grade level assignments and standardized tests.
 The same is true for ELL students, any ELL student who is still below grade level due to language deficiencies will be promoted to the next grade level.
-Their PEP will be revised for next year to ensure that their language needs are continually being met.
+Their PEP will be revised for next year to ensure that needs continually being their language are met.
 Move Up Ceremony Requirements